daisybutler/Workbench-project04/README.md

 ### Code

-A complete county dropdown list was taken from [https://gist.github.com/olivertappin/4dcbf64e06aae132c12a8b9d302fae12](https://www.notion.so/4dcbf64e06aae132c12a8b9d302fae12)
+A complete county dropdown list was taken from [here](https://gist.github.com/olivertappin/4dcbf64e06aae132c12a8b9d302fae12)

-This Stack Overflow thread helped disable the Django sign up view, which automatically installed as part of the allauth package: [https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664]
+This [Stack Overflow thread](https://stackoverflow.com/questions/29794052/how-could-one-disable-new-account-creation-with-django-allauth-but-still-allow/29799664#29799664) helped disable the Django sign up view, which automatically installed as part of the allauth package.

-This code explained how to delete a user so that all expections are planned for: [https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django]
+[This code](https://stackoverflow.com/questions/33715879/how-to-delete-user-in-django) explained how to delete a user so that all expections are planned for.